zkxp-admin/BoysClub_Trending_Bot/README.md

-# BoysClub Trending Discord Bot
+# BoysClub Discord Bot

 This Discord bot is designed to enhance your Discord server's engagement by tracking popular messages based on reactions.
 It features functionality for highlighting trending messages.

 ## Features

-- **Trending Messages Highlighter**: This feature tracks reactions on messages within specified channels to identify and promote trending content.
+- **Trending Messages Highlighter**: Monitors reactions on messages in specified channels to identify and promote trending content.
+Automatically updates or forwards these messages to a designated trending channel.
-- **Channel Clean-Up**: Enables the automated deletion of all messages in specified channels, which is especially useful for testing.
+- **Channel Purge for Testing**: Automates the deletion of all messages in specified channels during test mode, useful for maintaining a clean environment.
+- **Reaction-Based Message Promotion**: Tracks specific reactions and promotes messages based on reaction counts, ensuring popular content gets highlighted.
+- **Configurable Settings**: Allows customization of tracked reactions, reaction thresholds, and target channels through environment variables and configuration files.
 ## Installation and Setup

 ### Prerequisites
 - Python 3.10 or newer
+- discord-py library
-- discord.py library
+- pandas library
 - Poetry for dependency management

 ### Steps